Electricity sector in New Zealand: Hydro

 The North Island has two major schemes: Tongariro and Waikato.
-The Tongariro Power Scheme consists of water taken from the catchments of the Whangaehu, Rangitikei, Whanganui and Tongariro Rivers passing through two powerhouses (Tokaanu and Rangipo) before being deposited in Lake Taupo.
+The Tongariro Power Scheme consists of water taken from the catchments of the Whangaehu, Rangitikei, Whanganui and Tongariro Rivers passing through two powerhouses (Tokaanu and Rangipo) before being deposited in Lake Taupō.
 The scheme is operated by Genesis Energy and has an installed capacity of 360 MW.
-The Waikato River Scheme, operated by Mercury Energy, consists of nine powerhouses on the river between Lake Taupo and Hamilton, generating 3650 GWh annually.
+The Waikato River Scheme, operated by Mercury Energy, consists of nine powerhouses on the river between Lake Taupō and Hamilton, generating 3650 GW⋅h annually.

 Other smaller hydroelectricity facilities and schemes are scattered around both islands of mainland New Zealand.

 Hydroelectric schemes have largely shaped hinterland New Zealand.
-Towns including Mangakino, Turangi, Twizel and Otematata were originally founded for workers constructing hydroelectric schemes, and their families.
+Towns including Mangakino, Tūrangi, Twizel and Otematata were originally founded for workers constructing hydroelectric schemes, and their families.
 The hydroelectric reservoirs of Lake Ruataniwha and Lake Karapiro are world-class rowing venues, with the latter having hosted the 1978 and the 2010 World Rowing Championships.
 Other schemes have shaped political New Zealand.
 In the 1970s, the original plans to raise Lake Manapouri for the Manapouri station were scrapped after major protests.
 Later in the 1980s, protests were made against the creation of Lake Dunstan behind the Clyde Dam, which would flood the Cromwell Gorge and part of Cromwell township, destroying many fruit orchards and the main street of Cromwell.
 However, the project was given the go ahead and Lake Dunstan was filled in 1992–93.

 Hydroelectricity generation has remained relatively steady since 1993 – the only major hydroelectricity projects since then was the completion of the second Manapouri tailrace tunnel in 2002, increasing the station output from 585 MW to a maximum continuous rating of 850 MW, although due to resource consent conditions, maximum generation is limited to 800 MW.
 No major new hydroelectric projects have been committed as of December 2011, but there are proposals for further developments on the Waitaki and Clutha Rivers, and on the West Coast of the South Island.